krishp0130/FitKid/README.md

 ### Running the App

-1. Open `KidzoneApp.xcodeproj` in Xcode
+1. Open `frontend/KidzoneApp.xcodeproj` in Xcode
 2. Select a simulator (iPhone 14 or later)
 3. Press **⌘ + R** to build and run